spectrum-health-systems/Tingen-Transmorger/docs/man/TeleHealthReportsOverview.md

 ## Required reports

-In order for Transmorger to do what it does, and do it accurately, it needs each of these reports:
+In order for Transmorger to do what it does, and do it accurately, it needs these reports:

 1. Visit Details
 2. Message Failure